Autodesk/aomi/README.md

 ## Variable Files

 You may define a preset list of secrets and associate them with a mountpoint and path.
 The `var_file` contains a list of YAML key value pairs.
 The following example would create two secrets (`user` and `password`) at the Vault path `foo/bar/baz`.
+The mountpoint will be created as a [generic](https://www.vaultproject.io/docs/secrets/generic/) secret store.

 ----